 To learn about other events taking place at other times and places, see Vancouver’s July Calendar or click Festivals & Events.

-(Note: Musicians appearing in the top photo are Amarjeet Singh and Baljit Singh.)
+(Note: Musicians appearing in the photo at the top of the article are Amarjeet Singh and Baljit Singh.)

 Other articles that might be of interest include the following: